ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ✔ How long should this validator be validating?
 Enter a duration, e.g. 8760h: 4800h
 ```

-The user is shown an actual date of when that is now:
+CLI shows an actual date of when that's now:

 ```bash
 ?
 Your validator is going to finish staking by 2023-02-13 12:26:55: